 The estate agent comparison tool

 Find the best and cheapest estate agent in your area in seconds

-The tool below lets you compare estate agents based on price, the percentage asking price achieved and how quickly they sell houses.
-Just enter you postcode to get started.
+The tool below lets you compare estate agents based on price, the percentage asking price achieved, and how quickly they sell houses.
+Just enter your postcode to get started.